Disc Golf Workout: How to Get Fit and Improve Your Game

 Defining a Disc Golf Workout

-• Enhances your stamina for those long tournament days
+• Builds up your endurance, for grueling tournament days

-Unlike general exercise routines, disc golf workouts focus on rotational strength, core stability, and the explosive power needed for those monster drives.
+Unlike workout routines, disc golf training targets power, core stability and the explosive force required for powerful drives.

 Best Practices for Disc Golf Workout